fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

 = 13.0.0 =
 Version 13 is smaller than version 12!
 Instead of shipping with two sliders, all slideshows are now powered by flexslider.
 This version drops a dependency on slick.js without losing functionality or changing the look and feel of sliders.
+Fixes a bug when displaying our placeholder "no photo photo" near vehicles that have zero photos.

 = 12.3.0 =
 Adds a setting to control whether vehicles use Trash when deleted.
 Adds a shortcode [invp_photo_slider].
 Creates relationship with "For Sale" term in Availabilities taxonomy when vehicles are added with the editor.
 Fixes a bug that prevented boat fields from appearing in the vehicle attribute table.